yanishalloum/yanishalloum/README.md

 - 🔭 I’m currently working on [the detection of liver tumor using deep learning algorithms](https://github.com/yanishalloum/liver_tumor_classification) and [ORB monocular odometry for indoor navigation](https://github.com/yanishalloum/ORB-Monocular-Odometry-Python)

-- 🌱 I just finished a report on [the fuel flexibility & autoignition study of a gas turbine combustor — ](https://github.com/yanishalloum/Combustion) and an [indoor geolocation app](https://github.com/yanishalloum/GeolocationApp)
+- 🌱 I just finished a report on [the fuel flexibility & autoignition study of a gas turbine combustor](https://github.com/yanishalloum/Combustion) and an [indoor geolocation app](https://github.com/yanishalloum/GeolocationApp)

 - 📫 How to reach me:
  **yanishalloum@gmail.com**